jcoreio/apollo-magic-refetch/README.md

 Also, lists of lists are not supported, if for whatever reason you are using lists of lists in your schema (I haven't even checked if this is possible).

-Recursive queries are not currently working (https://github.com/jcoreio/apollo-magic-refetch/issues/2); currently it stops at objects of the target type, rather than looking at their descendants.

 ## ES environment requirements

 If you are building for legacy browsers with a bundler like Webpack, make sure